-First off, let’s see if you are potentially deficient in protein.
-Take this quick little quiz.
+First off, let’s see if you’re potentially deficient in protein.
+Take this completely unscientific little quiz.
 Rate these questions with a score of 0 (not at all) – 5 (totally).

 0-10, congrats, you’re most likely getting your needed protein.